Profiles & Patrons

 Dr. Peter McEwan (Neonatology Consultant)

-I have worked as neonatal paediatrician in Poole Hospital for 8 years.
+I have worked as neonatal paediatrician in Poole Hospital for 11 years.
 I have been interested in African health issues for some time and spent seven months in Kwazulu-Natal in South Africa in 1997.
 I hold a Diploma in Tropical Medicine from the School of Tropical Medicine and Hygiene in Liverpool.
+I have been part of several visits of Poole Africa Link teams to Wau in South Sudan and Lira in Northern Uganda and have made links with other teams trying to provide neonatal improvements in Lira.

 As part of training paediatricians and midwives in Africa, it is important to update their skills in the care of new born babies at delivery and how best to support their breathing.
 Our practice in the UK has moved forward a lot since the advent of neonatal intensive care in the 1970’s, but a lot of what we do is still appropriate to care for African babies in hospitals where intensive care is not available.